erikeichmuller/SJTicketOptimizer/README.md

 ## Overview

 The project scrapes ticket information from the SJ website to find solutions for booking trips that are stated as fully booked.
 It is only possible for trips that has no transfers.
-It uses Node.js and other libraries to automate the scraping process.
+It uses JavaScript and Node.js along with other libraries to automate the scraping process.

 ## Libraries used